 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

 Vintage eyeglasses are often passed on at thrift stores, since they have prescriptions already filled in them.
 But many optomestrists will re-fill your prescription into a pair of vintage frames!
 Just check around and find one who will.
-Then start thrifting!posted almost 5 years ago
+Then start thrifting!posted about 8 years ago